Giovanni Mercurio da Correggio

-Giovanni Mercurio da Correggio (Latin name: Iohannes Mercurius de Corigio; 1451 - ?) was an Italian itinerant preacher, Hermeticist, and alchemist.
+Giovanni Mercurio da Correggio (Latin name: Iohannes Mercurius de Corigio; 1451 – ?) was an Italian itinerant preacher, Hermeticist, and alchemist.
 Due to his bizarre appearance in Rome on Palm Sunday 1484 he has been believed by some scholars to have not actually existed, but this has been contested with other reports that corroborate his eccentricities.
 His most notable follower was Lodovico Lazzarelli, an Italian humanist poet and alchemist, who writes his accounts of da Correggio in his Epistola Enoch.

 Biography

 Early life

-Giovanni da Correggio was born sometime around 1451 to a noble family in Bologna, and was probably the illegitimate son of a certain Antonio da Correggio (not the artist), who died in 1474.
-Da Correggio is probably from the same feudal family that produced Niccolò da Correggio.
-He does not appear to have had any formal education in academics, oration, grammar, or rhetoric, but nevertheless goes on to become a very eloquent wandering preacher.
+Giovanni da Correggio was born sometime around 1451 to a noble family in Bologna, and was likely the illegitimate son of a certain Antonio da Correggio (not the artist), who died in 1474.
+Da Correggio is also likely from the same feudal family that produced Niccolò da Correggio.
+He does not appear to have had any formal education in academics, oration, grammar, or rhetoric, but nevertheless went on to become a very eloquent wandering preacher.

-The first account of da Correggio was on 12 November 1481 in Rome, where Lodovico Lazzarelli encounters him as an apocalyptic preacher trying to gain the attention of the pope (Sixtus IV) and the College of Cardinals.
-Lazzarelli was so taken in by da Correggio that he decides to be his pupil.
+The first account of da Correggio was on 12 November 1481 in Rome, where Lodovico Lazzarelli encountered him as an apocalyptic preacher trying to gain the attention of the pope (Sixtus IV) and the College of Cardinals.
+Lazzarelli was so taken in by da Correggio that he decided to become his pupil.
 This meeting is reported by Lazzarelli to have been a turning point in his life and studies.
 It is possible that Lazzarelli may have introduced da Correggio to Hermetic philosophy and writings.